siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step3.md

 siddhi-operator     1/1     1            1           5m
 ```

-**Note:** The Siddhi operator parses and validates the Siddhi Apps before deploying them.
+**Note:** The Siddhi operator parses and validates Siddhi Apps before deploying them.
 This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-surge-app-parser`, and removing it after parsing.

 The status of the `SiddhiProcess` can be viewed using the following commands.

 `kubectl get siddhi`{{execute}}

-This generate results similar to the following.
+The generate results will be similar to the following.

 ```sh
 $ kubectl get siddhi